zanbaldwin/activecollab-docker/README.md

 > **TODO:** Documentation, including replacing commented-out configuration with better explanations.

+## Docker Compose

+A Docker compose file is now provided.
+Run `docker-compose up -d` to run all the required containers (which assumes that you have placed the contents of the activeCollab download to the `activecollab` subdirectory).

+All the commands listed after this paragraph are for setting up the containers without Docker compose.

 ## Linked Containers

 This container links to other containers to provide MySQL and Elasticsearch functionality.